onesentforth/discipleschool/themes/after-dark/docs/content/feature/air-gapping.md

 features = ["related content"]
 +++

-Unless running the [Quick Installer](../quick-installer) After Dark does not require an Internet connection to function.
+Unless running the [Quick Install](../quick-install) After Dark does not require an Internet connection to function.
 Leverage this feature in creative ways:

+- Review the [Online Help](../online-help) docs during a flight on Virgin Galactic.
 - Keep a personal journal while couchsurfing through Southeast Asia.
+- Securely generate configuration for the [Web Mining](/module/toxic-swamp#config-generator) add-on module.
+- Run your site behind a NAT or firewall blocking all outbound requests.
 - Develop your content using {{< external href="https://termux.com" text="Termux" />}} on Android in airplane mode.
-- Run your site behind a NAT or firewall blocking all outbound requests.
-- Review the [Online Help](../online-help) docs during a flight on Virgin Galactic.
-- Report local news from West Timor without tipping off the authorities.
+- Report news from Timor Barat without tipping off authorities.
-- Create a [PhotoSwipe Gallery](modules/hall-of-mirrors) while trekking the Mount Nimbus via ferrata.
+- Create an [Image Gallery](/module/hall-of-mirrors) while trekking the Mount Nimbus via ferrata.
-- Document the Syrian Civil War without revealing activity to ISPs.

-By default After Dark makes no outbound requests **except** when viewing non-essential [Online Help](../online-help) and where appropriate to cover related functionality.
+By default After Dark makes no outbound requests **except** when viewing certain [Online Help](../online-help) documentation to cover related functionality.

 ## Ephemeral hosting with end-to-end encryption